rkt/rkt/Documentation/commands.md

 [aci-images]: https://github.com/appc/spec/blob/master/spec/aci.md#app-container-image
 [appc-discovery]: https://github.com/appc/spec/blob/master/spec/discovery.md#app-container-image-discovery

-rkt runs applications packaged as [Application Container Images (ACI)][aci-images] an open-source specification.
+rkt runs applications packaged according to the open-source [App Container Image][aci-images] specification.
-ACIs consist of the root filesystem of the application container, a manifest and an optional signature.
+ACIs consist of the root filesystem of the application container, a manifest, and an optional signature.

 ACIs are named with a URL-like structure.
 This naming scheme allows for a decentralized discovery of ACIs, related signatures and public keys.